coronalabs/CoronaViewer/README.md

 ### Automatic File Updates

-The CoronaViewer app will automatically update files based on modification date(iOS) or by revision number(Androi).
+The CoronaViewer app will automatically update files based on modification date (iOS) or by revision number (Android).
 When that happens, it will also relaunch your project.

 The file update operates by synchronizing files between the device and the special Dropbox folder on your desktop computer.
 During synchronization, CoronaViewer caches the files locally on the device.
 Files on the device are only updated based on whether the modification date of the incoming file is __newer__ than the version of the file sitting locally on the device.
+Make sure that the date and time are set identically on your desktop computer and device (automatic setting is best).